Swasth-Apps/swasth.co/src/pages/blog/cbt-for-depression.md

 * **Death or a loss.** Sadness or [grief](https://www.webmd.com/balance/normal-grieving-and-stages-of-grief) after the death or loss of a loved one, though natural, can increase the risk of depression.
 * **Gender.** Women are about twice as likely as men to become depressed.
 No one's sure why.
 The hormonal changes that women go through at different times of their lives may play a role

+## **CBT VS. OTHER TREATMENT APPROACHES**

+CBT is the therapy that combats depression through all the ways.
+CBT focuses on the relation among our thoughts, emotions and actions.
+In its actual form, it shows how modifying the thoughts can help you overcome depression.

 <!--EndFragment-->